pyros-dev/Pitch/PITCHME.md

 @snap[north span-100]

-## import ROS => rosimport
+## Integration of Workflow

 @snapend

-@snap[west span-50]
 @ul[spaced]
-- part of the usual ROS development workflow has been automated into python.
-- actually, catkin is only useful to generate ROS message class.
+- Actually, catkin is only useful to generate ROS message class.
-- but... python can do it on the fly ! at import time.
+- but...
+Python could do it on the fly ! at import time.
+- yet another part of the ROS workflow automated in python.
 @ulend
-@snapend

-@snap[east span-50]
++++

+## Demo

 ![](https://pyros-dev.github.io/Pitch/assets/img/rosimport_take1.svg)
-@snapend

 +++